 Your putter is the most frequently used club in your bag.
-A new putter from the major brands can easily put you back by $300 before any customization.
-Finding a putter for under $100 can be challenging but well worth it.
+A new putter from the major brands can comfortably set you back by $300 before any customization.
+Locating a putter on a budget is challenging but well worth the effort.

 Below are some of the key considerations in buying a putter.

 Review – The 10 Best Cheap Putters 2023

 Quick Overview: Our Top Picks for The Best Putters Under $100

 |Odyssey DFX Seven||